zhust2003/EDAP-Tools/README.txt

 In order to get the commands to function, the files have to be organized in the following way:

-All commands (#1 to #22) have to be in the 'Commands' folder.
+All commands (#1 to #23) have to be in the 'Commands' folder.
 All files with .xml extension, as well as EDAPT Help.swf and EDAPT Shortcuts Map.swf have to be in 'XULControls' folder.
-EDAPT Common Functions.jsfl has to be in the 'Javascript' folder.
+EDAPT Loader.jsfl has to be in the 'Tools' folder.
-_SnapObject.swf has to be in WindowSWF\EDAPT Helper Objects\

 All the above mentioned folders (Commands, Javascript, WindowSWF and XULControls) are located in Flash Configuration directory – called 'flashConfig' for convenience.